-For early Christians, prison had no pretence of rehabilitation.
+For early Christians, prison had no pretense of rehabilitation.
 People were incarcerated while awaiting trial or execution — or while they attempted to raise the funds to relieve a debt.

-You will receive the name of a prisoner who is serving time in prison and invited to pray for that person during Lent while folloign along with a series of daily reflections on the experiences of prisoners and those who have been affected by their incarceration — their victims, loved ones, criminal justice professionals, and community volunteers.
+For our Lenten Cross Project, participants receive the name of a person who is in prison to pray for during Lent while following along with a series of daily reflections on the experiences of prisoners and those who have been affected by their incarceration — their victims, loved ones, criminal justice professionals, and community volunteers.

-When praying for a single person in prison, participants often notice that the problem of crime and corrections — which most people understand only from the sensationalized perspective of politicians and reporters — all of a sudden becomes more personal and more vivid.
+When praying for a person, participants often notice that the problem of crime and corrections — which most people understand only from the sensationalized perspective of politicians and reporters — all of a sudden becomes more personal and more vivid.
 The stereotypes and hard to comprehend numbers all fade into the background.
-And what shows up are the real people who are lost in the shadows of the criminal justice system.
+And what shows up are real people who are really lost in the shadows of the criminal justice system.

 In addition to praying for those who were in prison, early Christians took up collections to raise the money that was needed to free debtors who would otherwise die behind bars.